What sources do major LLMs consider authoritative Earned Content?

 Detailed Explanation

-This preference is driven by the LLM's need for verifiable facts, trustworthiness (E-E-A-T), and community consensus.
-This need helps mitigate the risk of hallucination and factual errors.
-Below is a detailed breakdown of the major source categories that LLMs consider authoritative earned content.
-The breakdown draws from analyses of millions of AI citations across platforms such as Google AI Overviews, ChatGPT, Claude, Perplexity, and Gemini.
+Below is a detailed breakdown of the major source categories that LLMs consider authoritative earned content, drawing from analyses of millions of AI citations across platforms like Google AI Overviews, ChatGPT, Claude, Perplexity, and Gemini.

 I. Universal Citation Giants (Authority + Accessibility)